bobchat/bobchat-platform/README.md

 ## Security

 #### Internal Security
 TLS Certificates to connect to NATS server.
+Limited access to VPC.
+May use Vault for secret storage.

 #### External Security
 JWT Tokens, Possibly OIDC in the future